ethersync/ethersync/docs/editor-plugin-dev-guide.md

 - `RevisionedDelta: {delta: Delta, revision: number}`

     This attaches a revision number to a delta.
-The semantics are that the delta *applies to* (is inteded for) that specified revision.
+The semantics are that the delta *applies to* (is intended for) that specified revision.

 - `RevisionedRanges: {ranges: Range[], revision: number}`